Sports and Music: Both Good for Kids

 Learning to focus on a goal

 Participating in a music program provides many of the same benefits as participating in sports.
 Teamwork, discipline, focus, and fun are just some of them.
 A music program will also improve your child's thinking skills and physical coordination.

 Learning creative thinking

 Improving language and reasoning skills

-Some studies show music programs can raise intelligence (for example, IQ) and college entrance test (for example, SAT) scores.
+Some studies show music programs can raise intelligence (like IQ) and college entrance test (like SAT) scores.
 Music can also improve something called spatial intelligence.
 This important ability helps with seeing the world and making sense out of what is seen.

 One study found that children who took music lessons for 1 year increased their IQ scores by 2.5 points compared with children who didn’t have music lessons.
-The study suggests that the increase in IQ may be because of the focused attention, memorization, and concentration skills required for music study.
+The study suggests that the increase in IQ may be because of the focused attention, memorization, and concentration skills needed to study music.

 Music and other art programs help to increase your child's imagination and the confidence needed to make decisions on his or her own.

 Music and sports: a complete education

 Your child needs more than the basics to be successful.
 A full and productive life also requires social skills, discipline, cooperation, and creative thinking.
 These are all learned from the training that sports and music programs offer.